SWAT-Sheffield/pysac/doc/source/guide.rst

     - the equation parameters
     - names for the varibles in the w array

-pySAC implements a `VACdata' class that will read either the VAC fortran type files or HDF5 files containing VAC/SAC data.
+pySAC implements a 'VACdata' class that will read either the VAC fortran type files or HDF5 files containing VAC/SAC data.
 There is a specification of VACdata to SACdata for SAC files with magnetic field and pertubation and background varibles in the w array.